New Patient Registration

 - Any new patients who have recently arrived in the UK will be asked for proof of residency

-- All patients aged 16 or above will be asked for some form of personal identification (including photographic ID eg passport or driving licence)
+- All patients aged 16 or above will be asked for some form of personal identification (including photographic ID eg passport or driving licence) which you must present in person

 We ask for identification for two reasons: